openradar/PyDDA/README.md

 ## Installation instructions
 The best way to install PyDDA is by using pip.
-Soon PyDDA will be in conda-forge (see [openradar/PyDDA#18](https://github.com/openradar/PyDDA/issues/18)), allowing for installation using anaconda.
 If you are using PyDDA as an end user, type the following in a bash shell:

 ```